-The capacity of these packs ranges from 40-150 liters, meaning that you can get them both in a carry on size and a checked bag size, depending on your personal preference.
+The capacity of these packs ranges from 40-150 liters, meaning that you can get them both in a carry-on size and checked bag size, depending on your personal preference.
 These backpacks usually have thickly padded backpanels, which ensure that their wheels aren’t making you uncomfortable.
 You can also expect them to have several spacious compartments, pockets, a hip-belt and comfortable shoulder straps.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!